gehariharan/LLMIntro/Compete/Multi-agent-comparedocs.markdown

 3. Embed the table directly in the canvas by referencing the file or create linked nodes for each framework (e.g., `[[AutoGen]]`) with detailed notes.
 4. Use the table’s links to external docs for quick access, or visualize relationships (e.g., AutoGen → CrewAI for enterprise use cases) in the canvas.

-### Additional Notes
-- **Search Result Context**: Web:0 (agentUniverse), web:1 (Agent Squad), and web:8 (Bee Agent) provided package and doc details.
-Web:5 (AutoGen Studio) and web:7 (CrewAI with Bedrock) confirmed active development.
-Web:2 (Prompting Evolved) was irrelevant, as it focused on agent workflows, not framework packages.
-- **X Post Context**: Post:0 (LLM releases) didn’t mention frameworks, so it’s not used here.
-- **Browser Optimization Relevance**: The table supports your earlier query about browsers for agents, as frameworks like PydanticAI integrate with tools like Browser Use for multi-agent web tasks.
-Package installation commands enable quick setup for such integrations.
-- **Limitations**: Some package names (e.g., `agent-squad`) are assumed based on conventions, as exact PyPI names may vary.
-Swarm and agentUniverse lack PyPI packages, requiring manual setup.
-If precise setup steps are needed, I can guide you to check GitHub or PyPI.
-- **Artifact ID**: The `artifact_id` is reused (`f8e616e0-d894-4936-a3f5-391682ee794c`) from the previous artifact, as this is an updated version of the same `.md` file, per the artifact guidelines.

-### Next Steps
-If you need:
-- A specific framework’s installation troubleshooting (e.g., PydanticAI setup).
-- A sample canvas layout for Obsidian or Notion with this table.
-- Code examples integrating a framework (e.g., AutoGen with Browser Use).
-- A different format (e.g., JSON, CSV) or additional columns (e.g., GitHub stars).
-Please clarify, and I’ll tailor the response!
-For pricing details on related services, refer to https://x.ai/grok or https://help.x.com/en/using-x/x-premium.